 Les got pregnant that first year in Baltimore, and on July 4, 1989, our son Cameron Scott was born, six weeks early.
 Cam was an unusual child: at age one, he wanted to read books, but he never played with toys.
 By 18 months, he’d lost most of his words; by age two-and-a-half, we learned he had autism.
 Our life with Cam has been an enormous struggle, a difficult learning experience, but also a peculiar sort of triumph.
 I detail these experiences in my book One of Us: A Family’s Life with Autism.
 Click here to visit neurodiversity.com, one of the best and least-biased autism websites.

-I’ve stayed at Loyola since then, publishing many articles and nine books, and teaching a wide variety of courses.
+I’ve stayed at Loyola since then, publishing many articles and ten books, and teaching a wide variety of courses.
 In 1995 I was tenured, in 2000 I was promoted to full professor, and won Loyola’s Nachbahr Award for outstanding research in the humanities.

 In 1996 I decided also to exploit my long-held interest in movies and improve Loyola’s curriculum by founding a Film Studies minor at Loyola.
 These studies led, in 2013, to my book on film noir, Nightmare Alley.
-I have also edited a special issue of Clues on Hitchcock and adaptation; that project will become a book in 2014.
+I have also edited a special issue of Clues on Hitchcock and adaptation; that project became a book in 2014.